Relief, Clarity and Personal Growth

 I provide psychological therapy and treatment for adults wanting to understand and manage their mental health, as well as to navigate through life challenges, including for:

-• Depression and depressive symptoms
+• Depression and issues with mood

-• Post-Traumatic Stress/PTSD and processing distressing memories/experiences
+• Trauma, post-traumatic stress/PTSD and processing distressing memories/experiences

 • Sleep issues/insomnia

-• Perfectionism
+• Depersonalisation-Derealisation

 • Stress management